 belong to a lakefront owner.

-2020 beach and parking permits are now available.
-Each homeowner will receive (1) parking permit, (1) beach pass.
-This season’s passes are orange in color.
+For 2022, we are using the NEW GREEN beach and parking permits.
+Each homeowner should have (1) parking permit and (1) beach pass.
 The parking passes have holographic stickers in order to prevent unauthorized copying.
 Self-made parking passes will not be recognized and those vehicles are subject to being ticketed.
-The yellow 2019 parking and beach passes are no longer valid.
+If you have lost your passes please contact Dana Engelkirk at 805-720-7260.

 Signage is up in and around the beach designating "Skyland Resident Permit Parking Only, Vehicles will be cited or towed at owners expense.
 Fine will be $138 plus the cost of the tow.
 (Douglas County Code 10.12.050E)

-Beach passes are larger this year for easier identification.
-Please use the lanyard you received last year to hang on your beach chair or umbrella in plain view.
+Please use the lanyard you received to hang your beach pass on your beach chair or umbrella in plain view.
 Beach rules are listed on the back of the beach passes that all residents need to read and observe.
 The passes are numbered and identified by the property address.
 The permits and passes are the responsibility of the property owner.
 Homeowners allowing vacation rentals or long-term renters, the use and care of the passes are your responsibility.